 Did you know approximately 47.2% of Americans over age 30 have gum disease?
-Thankfully, dentist.can be prevented with good oral hygiene, a healthy diet, and regular trips to your
+Thankfully, gum disease can be prevented with good oral hygiene, a healthy diet, and regular trips to your dentist.

 In this blog post, we give you our tips for how to avoid gum disease so you don’t become a statistic.
 If you are concerned about gum disease, we recommend scheduling an appointment with your Grand Rapids family dentist.